Heart attacks on dramatic rise for 25-44 age group

 Researchers discovered that overall heart attacks increased for all age groups since the onset of the pandemic by 14 percent.

-However, it was the youngest age group [25-44] that had the highest increase of nearly 30 percent.
+However, it was the youngest age group [25-44] that had the highest increase of nearly 30%.

 “There are several potential explanations for the rapid rise in cardiac deaths in patients with COVID-19, yet still many unanswered questions,” said Yee Hui Yeo, MD, first author of the study and a Cedars-Sinai physician-scientist.